History of Libya under Muammar Gaddafi: Attempts at nuclear and chemical weapons

-In 1972, Gaddafi tried to buy a nuclear bomb from the People's Republic of China.
+In 1972, Gaddafi tried to buy a nuclear bomb from China.
 He then tried to get a bomb from Pakistan, but Pakistan severed its ties before it succeeded in building a bomb.
 In 1978, Gaddafi turned to Pakistan's rival, India, for help building its own nuclear bomb.
 In July 1978, Libya and India signed a memorandum of understanding to cooperate in peaceful applications of nuclear energy as part of India's Atom of Peace policy.
 In 1991, then Prime Minister Navaz Sharif paid a state visit to Libya to hold talks on the promotion of a Free Trade Agreement between Pakistan and Libya.
 However, Gaddafi focused on demanding Pakistan's Prime Minister sell him a nuclear weapon, which surprised many of the Prime Minister's delegation members and journalists.
-When Prime minister Sharif refused Gaddafi's demand, Gaddafi disrespected him, calling him a "Corrupt politician", a term which insulted and surprised Sharif.
-The Prime minister cancelled the talks, returned to Pakistan and expelled the Libyan Ambassador from Pakistan.
+When Prime Minister Sharif refused Gaddafi's demand, Gaddafi disrespected him, calling him a "corrupt politician", a term which insulted and surprised Sharif.
+The Prime Minister cancelled the talks, returned to Pakistan and expelled the Libyan ambassador to Pakistan.

 Thailand reported its citizens had helped build storage facilities for nerve gas.
 Germany sentenced a businessman, Jurgen Hippenstiel-Imhausen, to five years in prison for involvement in Libyan chemical weapons.
 Inspectors from the Chemical Weapons Convention (CWC) verified in 2004 that Libya owned a stockpile of 23 metric tons of mustard gas and more than 1,300 metric tons of precursor chemicals.

 Gulf of Sidra incidents and US air strikes

 When Libya was under pressure from international disputes, on 19 August 1981, a naval dogfight occurred over the Gulf of Sirte in the Mediterranean Sea.
 US F-14 Tomcat jets fired anti-aircraft missiles against a formation of Libyan fighter jets in this dogfight and shot down two Libyan Su-22 Fitter attack aircraft.
 This naval action was a result of claiming the territory and losses from the previous incident.
 A second dogfight occurred on 4 January 1989; US carrier-based jets also shot down two Libyan MiG-23 Flogger-Es in the same place.

 A similar action occurred on 23 March 1986; while patrolling the Gulf, US naval forces attacked a sizable naval force and various SAM sites defending Libyan territory.
 US fighter jets and fighter-bombers destroyed SAM launching facilities and sank various naval vessels, killing 35 seamen.
 This was a reprisal for terrorist hijackings between June and December 1985.

-On 5 April 1986, Libyan agents bombed "La Belle" nightclub in West Berlin, killing three and injuring 229.
-Gaddafi's plan was intercepted by several national intelligence agencies and more detailed information was retrieved four years later from Stasi archives.
-The Libyan agents who had carried out the operation, from the Libyan embassy in East Germany, were prosecuted by the reunited Germany in the 1990s.
+On 5 April 1986, agents “La Belle" nightclub in West Berlin was bombed, killing three and injuring 229.
+The plan was intercepted by several national intelligence agencies and more detailed information was retrieved four years later from Stasi archives.
+The agents who had carried out the operation, who many Western governments claimed to be acting on Gaddafi’s orders, were prosecuted by the reunited Germany in the 1990s.